Our 10 proposals at COP29 to leverage cycling for climate protection

 solution_mindset.svg

 NDCs are comprehensive climate plans that countries are adopting as pledges to achieve the Paris climate agreement.
 Their next revision will be in 2025.
 Only 25% of those NDcs include active travel measures (cycling and walking).
 Moreover those who do mention active travel measures do not impose deadlines.
+Looking more specifically at cycling, only 17% of high income countries include cycling in their NDCs.
 Besides NDCs, only 17% of countries have a national policy on cycling.
 While the combination of a realistic shift to walking/cycling/public transport could lead to 50% reduction in transport emission (*) this is clearly a disregarded leverage at the COP level !

 (*see research from the UN's Intergovernmental Panel on Climate Change (IPCC) )